 $14,000.00 to provide the Township the opportunity to implement a succession plan for their building department.

-$11,000.00 over two years to support the growth into a larger location and development of the new program “Poise Kids”.
+$11,000.00 over two years to support business growth into a larger location and development of the new program “Poise Kids”.

 EGM Insurance Brokers

-$83,305.00 over two years to enhance the EGM identity through rebranding efforts and new customer focus.
+$83,305.00 over two years to enhance the EGM identity through rebranding efforts, a new customer focus and to support business growth through digital adoption.

 Town of Arnprior